02 Feb The Register of Overseas Entities – Companies House Guidance Headlines

 There will be a £100 fee to complete the registration.
 It is unclear whether any fee will be charged to update information on the register

-Elemental encourages any entities that believe the new ROE regime to apply to their current or intended holdings of UK land to contact us as experts who are well placed to provide the verification and registration requirements under the new regime.
+Elemental encourages any entities that believe the new Register of Overseas Entities regime to apply to their current or intended holdings of UK land to contact us as experts who are well placed to provide the verification and registration requirements under the new regime.
+To find out more visit our Register of Overseas Entities Service page.